“Peer pressure is pressure you put on yourself to fit in.” – Jeff Moore

 https://nobelcoaching.com/wp-content/uploads/2019/09/matt-ragland-02z1I7gv4ao-unsplash.jpg30244032Jelena J.https://nobelcoaching.com/wp-content/uploads/2017/12/nobel-coaching-and-tutoring-logo.pngJelena J.2019-09-13 15:59:202019-09-11 14:01:41School Routine: Step By Step Guide for Helping Kids Fall Back Into It

-Maya B. is a Life and Business Coach at Nobel Coaching & Tutoring.
-Here she explains the basics of business coaching, the role of the business coach and how you can benefit from hiring one, and also shares her personal experiences.
+Maya B. is a Life and Career Coach at Nobel Coaching & Tutoring.
+Here she explains the basics of career and business coaching, the role of the career coach and how you can benefit from hiring one, and also shares her personal experiences.

 M: At the beginning of the coach-client relationship, the coach works with the client to set goals and define how to measure them.
 This is important because at some point we, both client and coach, have to be sure we’ve achieved those goals.